ROCm/HIP/docs/markdown/hip_faq.md

 ### What is ROCclr?
 ROCclr (Radeon Open Compute Common Language Runtime) is a virtual device interface that compute runtimes interact with backends such as ROCr on Linux, as well as PAL on Windows.

+### What is HIPAMD?
+HIPAMD is a repository branched out from HIP, mainly the implementation for AMD GPU.

 ### Can a HIP binary run on both AMD and Nvidia platforms?
 HIP is a source-portable language that can be compiled to run on either AMD or NVIDIA platform.
 HIP tools don't create a "fat binary" that can run on either platform, however.